csbryant/Horiseon/README.md

 Added Alt for hero class (digital marketing metting image that's attached in CSS file)

-Replaced content to main
+Replaced content with main

 Changed divs to section in Content

-Edited classes (ino and benefit) to match updated CSS file
+Edited classes (info and benefit) to match updated CSS file

 Replaced div for footer with footer tags for accesibility